emlab-solutions/pyemaps/docs/source/visualization.rst

 numbers representing image intensities, depending on whether one or multiple slices of dynamic diffraction images are generated.

-**pyemaps** provides an option for users to save the images as raw image files that can be imported into ImageJ or DigitalMicrograph.
+**pyEMAPS** provides an option for users to save the images as raw image files that can be imported into ImageJ or DigitalMicrograph.
 Refer to `generateBloch <pyemaps.crystals.html#pyemaps.crystals.Crystal.generateBloch>`_ or `getBlochImages <pyemaps.crystals.html#pyemaps.crystals.Crystal.getBlochImages>`_ for